TITLE 23: EDUCATION AND CULTURAL RESOURCES

 8) Staff Recommendations to the Board

 The Executive Director of the Board will submit the staff recommendation to the Board for action at a regular meeting.
-The Chief Executive Officer of the applicant institution or a designee will be invited to attend the meeting and comment on the recommendation.
+The Chief Executive Officer of the applicant institution or a designee will be invited to attend the meeting and may be asked to respond to Board questions.
 In the event the staff recommendation is negative, the applicant shall be given an opportunity to respond in writing.
 This response shall be transmitted to the Board at the same time as the staff recommendation.

 9) Board Action